MaulikDave9/frontend-nanodegree-mobile-portfolio/README.md

 Use https://developers.google.com/speed/pagespeed/insights to find the pagespeed before and after making the changes.
 Changes that enabled the pagespeed 90:
+Mobile: 91/100
+Desktop: 92/100

-(1) Import web font, instead of href.
+(1) Remove importing/href web fonts
-(2) "async" JavaScript
+(2) Inline css - style and print (non-blocking CSS) (3) "async" JavaScript
+(4) 'Cam's Pizzaria' image was very large, resize/optimize.
-(3) Download images on local server instead of getting from web (to save time it takes to get from the network) (3) 'Cam's Pizzaria' image was very large, resize/optimize.
+(5) Download images on local server instead of getting from web as an experiment but that surprisingly didn't help
+    reduce the pagespeed.